 - Zero logging activity

 - 59,500 shared IPs

 IPVanish secures a third position as the best CNET VPN with 4.5 ratings.
 These ratings are partly given because IPVanish never keeps any logs.
 Despite being the VPN provider based in the US, many would think IPVanish would hand over your data to US authorities, but in fact IPVanish never stores any of your data.
 So, handing over your data to US authorities could never happen.

-As said earlier, IPVanish has over 40,000 shared IP address with a total of 1,000 VPN servers.
+As said earlier, IPVanish has over 40,000 shared IP addresses with a total of 1,000 VPN servers.
 It is located in 60 countries which can alone be seen as its disadvantage alongside providing a 7-day money-back guarantee package.
-Check out IPVanish review tested by VPNRanks.
+Check out the IPVanish review tested by VPNRanks.

 - 40,000 shared IPs

 - 1,300 VPN servers, 60+ countries